sapientsaphead/PROJECT-SewOrganized/README.md

 	* Tie in patterns, fabrics & notions with an image to display a completed project
 	* Social: Pinterest, Twitter, Facebook

+#### Phase III

+* Image Uploads
+* Wishlists
+* Link pattern to full information on company website
+	* Can see measurements, suggested fabrics and required notions